Signal Recovery From Product of Two Vandermonde Matrices: Introduction

 \section{Introduction}

 We start by considering the conventional compressed sensing problem, which amounts to solving for $\bm x$ the following linear system

 where $\mathbb{C}^n_{\leq s}$ is the space of $n$-dimensional complex vectors with at most $s$ elements being non-zero and $\bm A$ is a known $m\times n$ measurement matrix ($m$ is the number of \textit{measurements}).
 This problem has a rich history.
-Seminal works \cite{candes, donoho, candes2} and references therein show that, remarkably, there exist matrices $\bm A$ such that $\bm x$ can be recovered with far less measurements than $n$.
-We will refer to \textit{exact recovery} of $\bm x$ as recovery with probability 1 (abbreviated as w.p.1) while \textit{probabilistic recovery} refers to recovery at some probability strictly smaller than 1.
+Seminal works \cite{candes, donoho, candes2} and references therein show that, remarkably, there exist many matrices $\bm A$ such that $\bm x$ can be recovered with far less measurements than $n$.
+We will refer to \textit{exact recovery} of $\bm x$ as recovery of \textit{almost all} $\bm x$ (i.e. except for possibly some $\bm x$ that all belong to a set of measure zero in $\mathbb{C}_{\leq s}^n$); another common phrase is recovery \textit{with probability 1}.
+By \textit{probabilistic recovery} we refer to recovery of $\bm x$ at some probability strictly smaller than 1.
 The obvious 0-norm minimization that searches across all subsets of $s$ columns from $\bm A$ and inverts them to obtain a candidate solution is of exponential complexity.
 Fortunately, the work in \cite{candes_lp} shows that there exists a recovery algorithm for (\ref{eq:cs_main_eq}) with $O(\mathrm{poly}(n))$ complexity, where $O(.)$ stands for big O notation.
-More specifically, \cite{candes_lp} shows that, for a given $\bm y = \bm A\bm x$, the unique solution to the convex 1-norm optimization problem
+More specifically, \cite{candes_lp} shows that for a given $\bm y = \bm A\bm x$, the unique solution to the convex 1-norm optimization problem